 How does Technology factor into your instruction?

 Here is an opportunity to educate the one interviewing you, feel free to talk about Technology Integration, but contrast it to Blended Learning.
-You may want to talk about the pinnacle use of technology for students should be creating content over just consuming content.
+You may want to talk about the pinnacle use of technology for students who should be creating content over just consuming content.
 Your interviewer is likely looking for your experience with Learning Management Systems, like Google Classroom/Canvas/Schoology.
 Do your homework on which one they use before you interview and study that LMS for things you could do the first day, week, month of teaching for them.

 What can you bring to the interview to make that best impression?